gibarto/RFitZip/README.md

 https://dev.fitbit.com/apps/new

-You will need to assure that the httr, httpuv, and jsonlite packages are installed, then source the R code.
+You will need to assure that the httr, httpuv, and rjson packages are installed, then source the R code.

 Now you can use the functions:

-openConnection(app, my_key, my_secret) (all arguments should be in quotes)
+openConnection(`app, my_key, my_secret`) (all arguments should be in quotes)
 Opens a connection to the FitBit data.
 You should map the result to sig*:

     > sig <- openConnection("your app name", "your key", "your secret")